West Highland Way: Rowardennan to Inverarnan

 The path leaves Rowardennan and continues north, along the wooded eastern shore of Loch Lomond to Inverarnan.
 The route follows the lower slopes of Ben Lomond before returning to the waterside at Inversnaid, where there is road access from the east, via Aberfoyle.
 North of Inversnaid the route passes a cavern known as Rob Roy's cave, before reaching Inverarnan.
 This section is regarded as the most difficult of the entire Way.
-Just north of Inversnaid the eastern shore is very steep, dominated by boulders and scree, which requires some scrambling over obstacles.
+Just north of Inversnaid the eastern shore is very steep, dominated by boulders which requires some scrambling over obstacles.